TiagoOlivoto/metan/cran-comments.md

 # Release summary
-This is a minor release (v1.17.0) that add new features and minor improvements.
+This is a minor release (v1.18.0) that add new features and minor improvements.
 See `News.md` for more information.

-In this version I corrected the following NOTE <https://win-builder.r-project.org/incoming_pretest/metan_1.17.0_20220610_005139/Windows/00check.log>

-* checking Rd files ...
-[5s] NOTE
-checkRd: (-1) ge_stats.Rd:91: Escaped LaTeX specials: \&

 # Test environments